Vector and Graph Storage

 Let's see how different search approaches handle this question:

-A traditional vector search might find Memory 1 because it mentions "weekend," but it doesn't connect this to food preferences.
+Traditional vector search finds Memory 1 because it mentions "weekend," but doesn't connect to food preferences.

 - Identifies that Pen is the weekend guest (from Memory 1)